EY

 You want an internship that’s more than a line on a resume.
 You want an experience, a challenge and a launchpad for lifelong relationships and career growth.
 You can find that here.

 Throughout the programme, you’ll hit the ground running with dedicated on-the-job training, coaching and technology onboarding.
 You’ll work alongside EY professionals on real clients – right now.
 You’ll get the opportunity to be immersed in EY culture, network with EY people, and experience the transformative work done for EY clients.
-Plus, the best bit is, if you impress us, we might offer you a permanent position after you graduate.
+Plus, the best bit is, if you impress us, we’ll offer you a permanent position after you graduate.

 Graduate Programme